 The Police Complaints Commissioner for Scotland (PCCS) was established by the Scottish Parliament in 2006 to consider and review the way police authorities, police forces and policing agencies handle complaints from the public.
+From 1 April 2013 this body was given additional functions to enable it to investigate certain incidents involving the police.
+To reflect the addition of these functions PCCS was renamed the Police Investigation and Review Commissioner (PIRC).

 Information which can be disclosed